What does a Wedding DJ cost?

 $1,800 – $2,500

 This is where you can have high expectations because you're working with a Master of Ceremonies (MC/emcee) specializing in Wedding DJ entertainment.
 Runs a full time business that they depend on to survive.
 Attends numerous training events a year.
 Has the required liability insurance and a local music library.
 Committed to giving you a personalized experience.
 Has a clean stage presence, both vocally and visually.
 Easy to find portfolio of past weddings.
-Wont leave you for another "gig."
+Won't leave you for another "gig."
 Reliable & available when you need them.

 Everyone wants the best deal they can get, right?
 However, this isn't an everyday event.
 This is your wedding!
 You are spending a lot of money on your special day.
 Do you want someone who is a novice DJ, poor master of ceremonies, inexperienced lighting person, or lacks the insurance a venue requires?
 As I write this article, I have already received three panicked calls this month from people looking to replace their wedding DJs based on the criteria I've previously mentioned.